-Typically in our region a well sited 4kwp (kilowatt peak) Solar PV system will require about 24m2 of space and can generate in excess of 3500kwh/year of electricity.
-Exact output depends on the efficiency of the PV panels chosen, location, shading, pitch and orientation to south.
+Typically in our region a well sited 4kWp Solar PV system will generate in excess of 3,750kWh/year of electricity.
+Exact output depends on the quality of the PV panels chosen, location, shading, pitch and orientation to south.

 Annual earnings on such a system would be approx:

-The ‘Feed in Tariff’ means that all power suppliers are obliged to pay Solar PV owners a set rate per unit (kwh) of production for 20 years for ALL their Solar PV power.
+The ‘Feed in Tariff’ means that all power suppliers are obliged to pay Solar PV owners a set rate per unit (kWh) of production for 20 years for ALL their Solar PV power.
 Even better, having been paid for ALL the home produced power you can then use your free electricity on-site and automatically export any excess to the grid, so you will always be earning in daylight hours.
 This income is tax-free for domestic PV.
-FIT rates vary according to the size of the array and whether it is used in conjunction with a buildings existing supply (generally the case) or in a ‘stand alone’ situation.
+FIT rates vary according to the size of the array.

 Below are the rates paid for each kilowatt-hour of electricity produced on properties with an EPC of level D or above: